github/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

   ![Screenshot of the "github/docs" repository with emphasis on a selected file in the file tree view](/assets/images/help/repository/file-tree-view-file-selected.png)

-1. To edit a file in the current view, click {% octicon "pencil" aria-label="The pencil icon" %}.
+1. To edit a file in the integrated file editor, click {% octicon "pencil" aria-label="The pencil icon" %}.

   ![Screenshot of the file editor in the new code view with emphasis on the edit icon](/assets/images/help/repository/code-view-edit-icon.png)